 So, a huge question: you must have travel insurance, right?

-I actually don’t use travel insurance although I probably should!
+I actually don’t use travel insurance on my adventure travel trips although I probably should!

 What advice would you give to another 20-something who wants to travel and live a bit more dangerously, but is scared?